SimonZhang0606/Coop_MMR/README.md

 Co-op MMR is a place for University of Waterloo students to look up and compare co-op jobs.

-What's implemented:
+Features implemented thus far:

+All backend endpoints are implemeneted in server/app.py.
+All queries are implemented in server/queries.py.

 - Browse Jobs page (Feature 4 in the report)
+  Frontend: web/src/Jobs.js
+  Endpoint: GET /jobs
-- Browse Companies page
+- Browse Companies page (Feature 1 in the report)
-- Breakdown of Company Hires by Work Term
-- MMR
-- sorting on each column

-TODO by tomorrow:

-- leaving a review
+  Frontend: web/src/Companies.js
+  Endpoint: GET /companies
+- Viewing a company's job listings (Feature 2 in the report)
+  Frontend: web/src/Company.js
+  Endpoint: GET /companies/:cid
-- job hires by work term
+- Viewing a company's hire breakdowns by work term (Feature 3 in the report)
+  Frontend: web/src/Company.js
+  Endpoint: GET /companies/:cid
+- Viewing job details and reviews (Feature 6 in the report)
+  Frontend: web/src/Job.js
+  Endpoint: GET /jobs/:jid
+- Leaving a review for a job (Feature 7 in the report)
+  Frontend: web/src/Job.js
+  Endpoint: POST /jobs/:jid/review
+- MMR (Feature 8 in the report)
+  MMR Calculations: sql_scripts/linkedin_scraper.py
+  Endpoints: GET /companies, GET /companies/:cid, GET /jobs, GET /jobs/:jid

 ## Data Scraping and Populating the Database